KailashDusad/ChatApp/README.md

-### VISIT THE WEB ---> HTTPS://DUSAD.TECH
+#### VISIT THE WEB ---> HTTPS://DUSAD.TECH
 # ChatApp

 ChatApp is a real-time chat application built with Node.js, Express, and Socket.IO.
-It uses HTML and CSS for the frontend and JavaScript for the backend.
+It uses Pug and CSS for the frontend and JavaScript for the backend.

 ## Features